Package Leaflet: Information for the User

 Dienogest and blood clots in the veins

-Some studies suggest that there may be a slight, although not statistically significant, increase in the risk ofblood clots in the legs (thromboembolism)with the use of preparations containing progestagens like dienogest.
-Very rarely, blood clots can cause permanent and severe disabilities or even be fatal.
+Some studies indicate that there may be a slight, although not statistically significant, increase in the risk of blood clots in the legs (venous thromboembolism)associated with the use of preparations containing progestogens like dienogest.
+Very rarely, blood clots can cause permanent disability and can be life-threatening.

 Dienogest and blood clots in the arteries

-There is little evidence of a relationship between progestagen preparations like dienogest and an increased risk of blood clots, for example, in the blood vessels of the heart (heart attack) or brain (stroke).
+There is limited evidence of a relationship between progestogen-only preparations like dienogest and an increased risk of blood clots, for example, in the blood vessels of the heart (heart attack) or brain (stroke).
 In women with hypertension, these preparations may slightly increase the risk of stroke.

-The risk of having a blood clot in the arteries increases:
+The risk of blood clots in the arteriesincreases:

 Consult your doctor before starting to take Dienogest.

-Stop taking dienogest and contact your doctor immediately if you notice possible signs of a blood clot, for example:
+Stop taking dienogest and contact your doctor immediately if you notice any of the following signs of a blood clot:

 |